rgilks/planeo/README.md

 ## Recent Developments

+- **Arrow Key Navigation (2025-05-25):** Users can now move their viewpoint (eye) around the plane using the arrow keys (up, down, left, right) in addition to WASD controls.
+These movements are broadcast to other connected users in real-time.
 - **Visual Fix (2024-07-28):** Resolved a Z-fighting issue causing flickering between eyeballs and the background grid by adjusting object positioning and camera clipping planes.
 More details can be found in `docs/rendering_issues.md`.